unteem/docker-training/exercises/image/README.md

 It should by default echo "Hello world".
 If we pass arguments, it would echo what we pass.

-# build an image to serve this presentation
+# Build an image to serve this presentation

 This presentation is in html and can be served by grunt.
 Grunt is a tool to automatize web development.